 |280m, 10 pitches.
 E4.
 A pair of spectacular, fully-bolted pitches high on the crag are reached by a lengthy approach on more traditional ground.|

-1) 6b, 35m.
+1) 6b+, 35m.
 As for Angalada Gallego.

 2) 6c, 30m.
 As for Angalada Gallego.

 6) 6b+, 15m.
 Climb the converging cracks past the odd peg and wooden wedge.
 Big thread belay out left on the next ledge.

 7) 3, 25m.
 Traverse left around the corner to enter another large bay.
 Walk up this to a bolt belay below a short wall.

-10) 40m.
+11) -, 40m.
 Easy scrambling remains. © ROCKFAX

 FA.
 Miguel Cebrián, Roy de Valera